tmart19/CSE163-Final-Project/README.md

 2. **ml_code-a directory that contains the code to produce machine learning algorithms that were performed for our project.**

-    _MachineLearning.py_ is a Python module that has the code to produce our machine learning model.
+    --_MachineLearning.py_ is a Python module that has the code to produce our machine learning models.
+The _main.py_ file is used to execute this code and includes the necessary imports and method calls within it.
+Once the main method is run, the methods will print the results found from each inquiry.
+The inquires are used to answer the following questions:
+        1. Is there a gender pay gap?
+        2. How does the gender pay gap differ across degree levels achieved for each gender?
+        3. How do attributes other than gender (such as race, ethnicity, socio-economic status) contribute to the pay gap?
+If so, what combination of attributes result in the largest disparity?

 3. **datasets-a directory that contains the datasets that were used in our poejct and analysis.**